Phase-resolved hard X-ray emission of the high-mass binary LS 5039: a spectral hardening above 50 keV detected with INTEGRAL: Orbital period modulation

 \section{Orbital period modulation}

 The \isgri\ lightcurve, 20--100 keV band, has been extracted over all available pointing (6909) of roughly $\sim$ 2 ks each, and folded into 16 orbital phase bins using the ephemeris derived by \citet{Casares05}.
-The orbital lightcurve is shown in Fig.~\ref{fig:fig1}.
-Please note, since our observation starts 767 days (March 12, 2003) and ends 6273 days (April 8, 2018) after the considered epoch times, $T_0 = 51942.59 \pm 0.1$ MJD\footnote{The epoch is given at orbital phase $\phi=0$} (February 2, 2001), with the given orbital period $P_{\rm orb} = 3.9063 \pm 0.00017$ days will introduce an possible phase uncertainties of $\sim 0.03$ and $\sim 0.27$ caused by the orbital error.
-However, scanning the epoch time by some mean phase shift values between 0.03 and 0.27 did not improve the orbital period modulation amplitude, and since our orbital time bin is 1/16 of the orbital period, by considering the phase correction proposed by \citet{chang16} did not significantly improve the shape (the maximal amplitude) of the folded lightcurves.
+The orbital light curve is shown in Fig.~\ref{fig:fig1}.
+Please note that, as our observation starts 767 days (March 12, 2003) and ends 6273 days (April 8, 2018) after the considered epoch times, $T_0 = 51942.59 \pm 0.1$ MJD\footnote{The epoch is given at orbital phase $\phi=0$} (February 2, 2001), with the given orbital period $P_{\rm orb} = 3.9063 \pm 0.00017$ days, possible phase uncertainties of $\sim 0.03$ and $\sim 0.27,$ caused by the orbital error will be introduced.
+However, scanning the epoch time by some mean phase shift values between 0.03 and 0.27 did not improve the orbital period modulation amplitude, and as our orbital time bin is one-sixteenth of the orbital period, consideration of the phase correction proposed by \citet{chang16} did not significantly improve the shape (the maximal amplitude) of the folded light curves.

-If we compare Fig.~\ref{fig:fig1} with previous reported \isgri\ folded lightcures \citep{Hoffman09,chang16}, the orbital profile is modulated at the same amplitude and showing a single peaked profile with its maximum and minimum at phase $ \phi \sim 0.65$ and $\phi \sim 1.2$, respectively.
-The profile is also comparable with the \suzaku\ 1--10 keV, 15--40 keV, \nustar\ 3--60 keV, \comptel\ 10--30 MeV, {\sl Fermi} 30-70 MeV and 70--100 MeV, and \hess\ $<$ 1 TeV reported orbital lightcurves \citep{Takahashi09,Kishishita09,pavlov_ea_21,Collmar14,Aharonian06}.
-Starting from the superior conjunction phase the orbital profile increases to its maximum, $\phi \sim 0.6$, then suddenly slightly decreases near the inferior conjunction phase, afterwards increases again to a second smaller maximum and then decreases to its minimum at the superior conjunction orbital phase (see Fig.~\ref{fig:fig1}).
-It is clear, that the orbital profile is affected at the inferior or superior conjunction phases rather than at the orbital periastron and apastron passage.
-Interestingly, the orbital phase is shifted by $\phi \approx 0.45$ in the 100--200 MeV and the 0.2--3 GeV energy bands \citep[see for a comparison][]{chang16}.
+If we compare Fig.~\ref{fig:fig1} with previously reported \isgri\ folded light curves \citep{Hoffman09,chang16}, the orbital profile is modulated at the same amplitude and shows a single peaked profile with its maximum and minimum at phase $ \phi \sim 0.65$ and $\phi \sim 1.2$, respectively.
+The profile is also comparable to the \suzaku\ 1--10 keV, 15--40 keV, \nustar\ 3--60 keV, \comptel\ 10--30 MeV, {\sl Fermi} 30-70 MeV and 70--100 MeV, and \hess\ $<$ 1 TeV reported orbital light curves \citep{Takahashi09,Kishishita09,volkov21,Collmar14,Aharonian06}.
+Please note that the Fermi 0.1--3 GeV light curves show anti-correlation compared with the above-mentioned orbital profiles \citep[see e.g.,][]{chang16}.
+Starting from the superior conjunction phase, the orbital profile increases to its maximum, $\phi \sim 0.6$, then suddenly decreases slightly near the inferior conjunction phase, before increasing again to a second smaller maximum and then decreasing to its minimum at the superior conjunction orbital phase (see Fig.~\ref{fig:fig1}).
+It is clear that the orbital profile is affected at the inferior or superior conjunction phases rather than at the orbital periastron and apastron passage.